 Proportion Calculatorv1.0.0

-Solves A : B = C : D for any missing value via cross-multiplication (A × D = B × C), or verifies the proportion when all four are given.
-Outputs cover the solved value or check result, reduced A : B and C : D via GCD, percentage difference between the ratios, and a step-by-step breakdown.
-Inputs accept integers, fractions (3/4), and decimals; zero denominators are detected and flagged.
+Solves A : B = C : D for any missing value by cross-multiplication (A × D = B × C), or verifies the proportion when all four values are given.
+Outputs include the solved value, reduced A : B and C : D ratios via GCD, the percentage difference between ratios, and a step-by-step breakdown.
+Inputs accept integers, fractions, and two-place decimals, and zero denominators are flagged.

 Documentation

 A proportion states that two ratios are equal.
 The relationship A : B = C : D is equivalent to A/B = C/D and to the cross-multiplication identity A × D = B × C. The calculator uses these identities to solve for a missing term or to confirm that four values form a valid proportion.
-Reduced ratios express the same relationship using the greatest common divisor to provide the simplest integer pair.
+Reduced ratios express the same relationship using the greatest common divisor to give the pair in lowest terms.

 Proportions: A : B = C : D Equivalent to A / B = C / D Or A * D = B * C Ratio Reduction: For ratio a : b, divide both a and b by their greatest common divisor (GCD).
 Percentage Difference: | (a/b) - (c/d) | / ( (a/b + c/d) / 2 ) * 100

-- Enter any three values in A, B, C, and D. Leave exactly one field blank to solve it, or fill all four fields to check if they are proportional.
+- Enter any three of the four values in A, B, C, and D. Leave exactly one field blank to solve for it, or fill all four fields to check whether the two ratios are equal.

-- Use integers, common fractions (for example, 3/4), or decimals with up to two places (for example, 2.5).
-Include a leading minus sign to enter negative values where appropriate.
+- Enter integers, common fractions such as 3/4, or decimals with up to two places such as 2.5.
+Add a leading minus sign for negative values where the context allows them.

-- Education: Practice solving A : B = C : D problems, check homework, and confirm reduced ratios and equivalence.
+- Education: Solve and verify A : B = C : D homework problems, confirm reduced ratios, and check equivalence between two fractions without working the cross-multiplication by hand.

-- Finance: Compare price-to-value ratios, normalize benchmarks across portfolios, and analyze cost comparisons.
+- Finance: Compare price-to-value ratios, normalize figures across different bases, and check whether two cost relationships match before acting on them.

-- Data Analysis: Normalize metrics across categories, compare conversion rates, and assess relative performance.
+- Data analysis: Normalize metrics to a common base, compare conversion rates, and assess relative performance between two groups.

 Work through common scenarios to see how the calculator helps.